FliegendeWurst/KIT-ILIAS-downloader/README.md

 * files
 * exercise sheets and solutions
 * Opencast lectures
-* forum posts (beta)
+* forum posts

 ## Installation

 Go to the [releases](../../releases) and get the executable for your operating system.
-Alternatively compile from source: (to get the latest updates)
+Or compile from source:
 ```
 $ git clone https://github.com/FliegendeWurst/KIT-ILIAS-downloader
 $ cd KIT-ILIAS-downloader